 Name of Child: Date of Birth:

 Address of Child:

-Name of
+Name of Parent(s):

-Parent(s):

-Address of

-Parent(s): (if different from child)
+Address of Parent(s): (if different from child)

-ears of age or older to possess and self-apply an over-the- prior to engaging in any outdoor activity, with signed
+Connecticut law permits students six (6) years of counter sunscreen product while in school prior to parent/guardian consent. f age or older to possess and self-apply an over-the- to engaging in any outdoor activity, with signed

-I, , the parent/guardian of
+I, , the pa arent/guardian of

-the parent/guardian of, Print name of student
+Print name of student,

-an over-the-counter sunscreen product while in school prior to

-and and agree that the Board of Education assumes no regard to the possession or application of the over-the-counter

-ether, or the manner in which, the sunscreen is applied; the

-ction the student may have to the application of the sunscreen.
+engaging in any outdoor activity.
+I understand an responsibility or liability whatsoever with regard sunscreen, including but not limited to whether, or r-the-counter sunscreen product while in school prior to ad agree that the Board of Education assumes not to the possession or application of the over-the-counter or the manner in which, the sunscreen is applied; the he student may have to the application of the sunscreen.

 Signature of Parent/Guardian Date